Barclay–Vesey Building: Construction

 Demolition of existing buildings on the site commenced in May 1923, but high material costs at the time prompted officials to delay construction of the building's foundation.
 Work on the foundation began on June 20, 1923.
 Because the site was mostly artificial fill with riprap buttressing, water from the Hudson River sometimes leaked through to the foundation.
 The building's foundation needed to descend to the level of the bedrock, and the earth was described as having a slimy consistency below water level.
 Since the bedrock was deeper than originally anticipated, this allowed the builders to include five basement levels rather than four.
 To keep out the water and slime-like earth, the builders erected a cofferdam with 22 caissons.
 Each caisson measured 8 ft thick by 40 ft long and was sunk to a depth of 55 to 75 ft.
 The builders then laid down permanent steel struts to hold back the cofferdam.
 Not only was this likely the first such use of steel bracing, it saved $30,000 compared to the temporary wood bracing that had been used in previous projects.

 During construction, almost 700 workers were employed for the project at any given time; tradesmen, such as plumbers and electricians, worked with concrete and steel contractors in overlapping shifts, in order to reduce delays.
 The superstructure incorporated 20,000 ST of steel across its above-ground and below-ground sections, and the builders used six derricks to lift the girders from the street.
 Four temporary stairways, each containing 351 steps, were built to facilitate the construction of the upper floors.
 The floor arches were built starting in October 1924; on average, one floor was completed per week.
 The last rivet in the building was installed in May 1925, and the last brick was laid that September.
 The New York Building Congress gave craftsmanship awards to several workers to celebrate the building's completion.
 New York Telephone's vice president James S. McCulloh placed both the first and the last rivets.

-The first employees moved to the Barclay–Vesey Building on February 19, 1926.
-All construction on the Barclay–Vesey Building was completed by June 1926.
+The first employees moved to the building on February 19, 1926.
+All construction was completed by June 1926.
 However, the New York City Department of Buildings did not declare the building to be completed until April 1927.